-Register category Description Status Shows CPU state details.
+Register category Description Core Shows the CPU core registers (RO to R15) and the processor status register (xPSR).
+Note that R13 (SP) means current Stack Pointer, R14 (LR) means Link Register, and R15 (PC) means Program Counter.
+Banked Shows the Main Stack Pointer (MSP) and Process Stack Pointer (PSP).
+Depending on the currently active stack pointer of the CPU, R13 (SP) shows either the value of the MSP or the value of the PSP.
+See the Status register category.
+System Shows more CPU register values (BASEPRI, PRIMASK, FAULTMASK, CONTROL).
+Status Shows CPU state details.
 Mode can be "Thread" or "Handler".
 Privilege shows the CPU code execution and can be "Privileged" or "Unprivileged".
 Stack shows the currently selected stack pointer (MSP or PSP).
-FPU FPU (Floating-Point Unit) is only shown if the Floating Point (FP) extension is enabled.
+FPU FPU (Floating-Point Unit) is shown only if the Floating Point (FP) extension is enabled.
 Shows FP extension registers: thirty-two 32-bit single-precision registers (S0 to S31) and sixteen 64-bit double-precision registers (D0 to D15).
 Also shows selected bits of the Floating-Point Status and Control Register (FPSCR).
 See the ARMv7-M Architecture Reference Manual for more details on FPSCR.
 Values are shown in both binary and numeric format.